dirvine/data_chain/docs/0029-data-chains.md

 A non archive node can request old data from existing archive nodes in a group, but the rate should be limited in cases where there are already three such nodes in a group.
 These messages will be the lowest priority messages in the group.
-Thereby any attacker will require to become an archive node and this will take time, unless the group falls below three (or (group_size / 2) - 1 archive nodes in which case the priority is increased on such relocation messages.
+Thereby any attacker will require to become an archive node and this will take time, unless the group falls below (group_size / 2) - 1 archive nodes in which case the priority is increased on such relocation messages.

 ## Chained chains